RocketCommunicationsInc/astro/packages/astro-uxds/_content/design-process/research.md

 ## User Requirements

 UX Design begins with extracting and documenting user requirements.
-Understanding the needs, wants and expectations of users creates the best user experience possible.
+Understanding the needs, wants, and expectations of users creates the best user experience possible.
 Great apps go beyond meeting user requirements; they may solve problems that the user didn’t even know they had.

 ## Identify Required Features and Content